How to Effectively Use the 'hg pull' Command (with examples)

 Example output:

-pulling from default
+pulling from https://example.com/repo

 searching for changes

-no changes found
+warning: no changes found in branch 'feature'

-Use case 7: Specify a specific bookmark to pull
+Use Case 7: Specify a specific bookmark to pull

 Code: